 ACTION Public Education Description Increase public awareness of vulnerability and risk reduction measures through hazard education.
-Hazards Addressed Agricultural Disease, Civil Disorder/Terrorism, Dam Failure, Drought, Extreme Temperatures, Flooding, Grass/Wildfires, Hazardous Materials, High Winds and Tornadoes, Levee Failure, Severe Thunderstorms, Severe Winter Storms Status Complete/Ongoing - Emergency Management has a well-established program for community outreach and public education.
+Hazards Addressed Agricultural Disease, Civil Disorder/Terrorism, Dam Failure, Drought, Extreme Temperatures, Flooding, Grass/Wildfires, Hazardous Materials, High Winds and Tornadoes, Levee Failure, Severe Thunderstorms, Severe Winter Storms Status Complete/Ongoing - Emergency Management has a well- established program for community outreach and public education.
 With the addition of a full-time Training Specialist in May 2024, the ability to expand this programming will increase.
+Why this action is important.
 No additional actions were identified.
-Why this action is important.
-Enhanced Community Resilience: Informed individuals make better decisions during emergencies, leading to proactive preparedness and increased resilience.
-"We can't expect people to make good decision unless they have good information".
-Improved Emergency Response: Knowledgeable citizens can react more quickly to emergencies, reducing the strain on emergency services.
+1. Enhanced Community Resilience: Informed individual make better decisions during emergencies, leading proactive preparedness and increased resilience.
+"We can't expect people to make good decision unless the have good information".
+2. Improved Emergency Response: Knowledgeable citizent can react more quickly to emergencies, reducing the strategic on emergency services.

+ACTION Public Education 3.
 Long-Term Risk Reduction: Education fosters a culture of safety and prepares future generations to prioritize disaster prevention.
 Economic Benefits: Public education is cost-effective, helping to minimize disaster recovery expenses and reduce economic losses.
 Compliance and Safety Standards: Educated, informed individuals are more likely to adhere to safety regulations, enhancing workplace safety and avoiding legal issues.
 Psychological Preparedness: Knowledge alleviates anxiety about disasters and empowers individuals to take control of their safety.

-ACTION Shelter-In-Place Training

-Description Ensure that all CFs, businesses, and residents located near major transportation corridors are aware of how to safely shelter in place in the event of a chemical incident.

-Hazards Addressed Hazardous Materials

-Status Complete - The Standard Response Protocol (SRP) has been adopted by several school districts, agencies and businesses in Lancaster County.
+ACTION Shelter-In-Place Training Description Ensure that all CFs, businesses, and residents located near major transportation corridors are aware of how to safely shelter in place in the event of a chemical incident.
+Hazards Addressed Hazardous Materials Status Complete - The Standard Response Protocol (SRP) has been adopted by several school districts, agencies and businesses in Lancaster County.
 Efforts are ongoing to expand its adoption and implementation.
 Why this action is important.
+Coordinated Response: When everyone understands shelter-in-place protocols, it facilitates a more organized community response.
+Reduced Strain on Emergency Services: Well-prepared citizens can better protect themselves, allowing first responders to focus on critical tasks.
+Business Continuity: Trained businesses can better protect employees and assets, potentially reducing downtime and economic losses.
+Infrastructure Preservation: Proper response can help safeguard critical infrastructure near transportation corridors.
+Minimized Exposure: Proper shelter-in-place techniques can significantly reduce the risk of chemical exposure and related health impacts.
+Containment of Incidents: Quick action by trained individuals can help prevent the spread of chemical hazards.